 What Compensation Can I Get After a Workplace Accident?

 Generally, workers’ compensation benefits include medical treatment and monthly cash benefits equal to about two-thirds of your average weekly wage before your accident.
 For on-the-job accidents, workers’ comp is usually your sole form of compensation.
+But there are some workers’ compensation exemptions too.

 However, in some cases, you could be entitled to file a third-party claim.
-You may be able to file a personal injury claim to recover additional compensation if a contractor, vendor, or private party (other than your employer or a co-worker) contributed to the cause of your accident.
+You might be able to file a personal injury claim to recover additional compensation if a contractor, vendor, or private party (other than your employer or a co-worker) contributed to the cause of your accident.

 When we investigate your workplace accident, we’ll look for all possible forms of compensation.